martinwilk/nd00333_AZMLND_C2/README.md

 I start by loading the dataset into the Azure Machine Learning Studio.
 When I loaded the provided lab, this step was already performed.
 ![Registered Dataset]()

 Next a AutoML run is created.
 Therefore I have to create a new compute cluster.
-As a configuration I use a Standard_DS12_v2 machine with 1 as minimum amount of cores and 6 as the maximum number of cores.
+As a configuration I use Standard_DS12_v2 as VM size and 1 as the minimum amount of cores and 6 as the maximum number of cores.
 After the creation of the target variable has to be set.
 I choose y as the target.
 Lastly the type of the experiment has to be chosen.
 I choose classification because we have a binary target and adjust the following additional settings before creating the ML Run:

 - Metric: AUC_weighted
 - Exit criterion: 1 hour